hellojoechip/september13/README.md

-# september13
-this is a test project to explore Github
+# This is a test project

+please check out the [NUS](https://www.nus.edu.sg/) website

+Please also remember to

+* drink more water
+* ask questions
+* and such